woossi0/suite/docs/usermanual/source/intro/installation/redhat/packages.rst

 Upgrade
 -------

-This section describes how to perform a minor update from Boundless Suite 4.x to |version| on Red Hat-based Linux distributions.
+This section describes how to upgrade Boundless Suite 4.x to |version| on Red Hat-based Linux distributions.

-.. warning:: Mixing repositories is not recommended.
-If you already have a community (non-Boundless) repository that contains some of the components of Boundless Suite (such as PostgreSQL) please remove them before installing Boundless Suite.
+Because of the package changes involved, if you have any version earlier than 4.9, it will need to be uninstalled first.

+.. note:: The data directory at ``/var/lib/opengeo/geoserver`` will not be removed.

 #.
 Change to the ``root`` user: